isabella232/Deploy-Scripts/Labtech/README.md

 	<tbody>
 		<tr>
 			<td bgcolor="#ffffcc">
-				<p><strong>NOTE:</strong> This document is specific to deploying the OpenDNS Roaming Client on 	Windows client operating systems,  such as Windows 7.
-OpenDNS does not support the installation of the Roaming Client on Windows Server operating systems as it has not been tested and is not supported.</p>
+				<p><strong>NOTE:</strong> This document is specific to deploying the OpenDNS Roaming Client on Windows client operating systems,  such as Windows 8 or 10.
+OpenDNS does not support the installation of the Roaming Client on Windows Server operating systems.</p>
 			</td>
 		</tr>
 	</tbody>